-Each year, as a part of its summer season, the New Orleans Shakespeare Festival at Tulane offers local high school students the opportunity to study acting, voice, text and movement under the guidance of our theatre professionals and educators.
-This process culminates in the rehearsal and performance of a full-length Shakespearean play.
-The program takes place on the campus of Tulane University.
+Each year, as a part of its summer season, the New Orleans Shakespeare Festival at Tulane offers local high school students the opportunity to study Shakespeare and acting under the guidance of theatre professionals and educators.
+This process culminates in a fully staged production, highlighting each student through Shakespearean scenes and soliloquies.

 Interested students should:

 *Be in grades 9-12.
 Those entering 9th grade and graduating from 12th are eligible.

 *Discuss the program with his/her parents.
 Only those available for all rehearsals and shows should audition.

 Auditions will be held on Saturday April 18 from 2:00 pm – 5:00 pm at: